FAU-LAP/NOMAD-CAMELS/docs/quick_start/quick_start_plots.md

 # 1. Plots
 You can display live-plots in the measurement protocols to have a better understanding of what is going on during the measurement.
 ## 1.1.
 Configure Plots
-To configure the plots simply click `Define Plots / Fits`.
+To configure the plots  click `Define Plots / Fits`.
 Here we bill be doing this for the for-loop measurement protocol created [here](#23-sweeping-using-a-for-loopstep)
 <p float="left">
   <img src="img_48.png" width="75%" />
 </p>